Stable C ABI#

 You can build and run the examples either with raw compiler commands or with CMake.
 Both approaches are demonstrated below.

-TVM FFI’s C ABI is designed with DSL and ML compilers in mind.
-DSL codegen usually relies on MLIR, LLVM or low-level C as the compilation target, where no access to C++ features is available, and where stable C ABIs are preferred for simplicity and stability.
+TVM-FFI’s C ABI is designed with DSL and ML compilers in mind.
+DSL codegen often targets MLIR, LLVM, or low-level C, where C++ features are unavailable and stable C ABIs are preferred for simplicity and stability.

-This section shows how to write C code that follows the stable C ABI.
-Specifically, we provide two examples:
+This section shows how to write C code that follows the stable C ABI using two examples:

 The C code is minimal and dependency-free, so it can serve as a direct reference for DSL compilers that want to expose or invoke kernels through the ABI.